open-infra-learning/Awesome-Flyte/en/Flyte-Overview.md

 ## Flyte Features

+This section describe some highlight Flyte features.
+We will have more articles diving into more details in each topic and we will do the brief overview in this article.

-- Input/output caching
+- Output caching
+    - Flyte will cache the output for a task.
+If we later running the same task with same input, it will trigger cache hit and directly use the output from the cache rather than re-running the whole things.
 - workflow versioning
+    - Workflow in Flyte is versioned with all tasks as immutable.
+We can run differnet workflow versions with totally different structure simultaneously.
+Also, even if we change some tasks in the workflow, we can still leverage the cache for the unchanged task as long as its input is the same.
 - Decoupled control plane (FlyteAdmin) and data plane (FlytePropeller)
-    - This allows users to register their workflows once against a single control plane and execute them across any clusters
+    - Flyte control plane and data plane are natively decoupled, this allows users to register their workflow through a single control plane and execute them on multiple different clusters.
-    - keep data in on-prem cluster
+    - (Put image from LinkedIn Engineering blog [Figure 8: Flyte multi-region routing setup])
 - Migrate nodes (Disruption readiness)
     - Disrupted jobs exit with a special error code, prompting Flyte to retry the job on a new set of nodes
     - Also start from checkpoint?? -> check